nirob2017/classwork_5/README.md

 #### TestResult.kt

 This file is for update the test status & after finishing a test & sending result to TestRail via Testrail's API.
 This class is inherited from TestWatcher class.
-This class override three methods of TestWatcher's class. ```succeded() failed()```methods are for updating status id of each test cases for TestRail. ```finished()``` method gets called when the test finishes, we're sending test result to TestRail in this method using POST request of TestRailsAPIClient class.
+This class override three methods of TestWatcher's class. ```succeded(), failed()```methods are for updating status id of each test cases for TestRail. ```finished()``` method gets called when the test finishes, we're sending test result to TestRail in this method using POST request of TestRailsAPIClient class.

 #### Test Suite